Unlock opportunities in corporate and business communication

 - Strategic Marketing (MKTG13-320)

-You must complete three (2) of the following subjects:
+Plus complete two (2) of the following subjects:

 - International Marketing (MKTG13-301)